A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Introduction

-On the surface, it may seem that these kinds of systems are closer to a topological space than a point cloud is, since they are collections of subsets of an overall set (e.g., researchers or proteins), and a topological space is a collection of subsets, albeit with some extra properties.
-But these collections of sets of researchers or proteins are more general than a topological space and imposing such extra structure may change the underlying ``shape'' of the data.
-Instead, it is more accurate to model these systems as hypergraphs, a higher dimensional analog of a graph.
-Given the success TDA has already found in the data science community, and the promise of using topology to make sense of complex data, it seems natural to extend the theory of homology to apply to complex hypergraph-structured data.
-However, as opposed to the case of point clouds, functions, or graphs, there is not one obvious way to derive an appropriate topological object if we wish to apply homology to hypergraphs.
+On the surface, it may seem that systems with multi-way interactions are closer to a topological space than a point cloud is, since they are collections of subsets of an overall set (e.g., researchers or proteins), and a topological space is a collection of subsets, albeit with some extra properties.
+But these collections of sets of researchers or proteins are more general than a topological space and imposing such extra structure requires the addition of multi-way interactions that don't appear in the data, or removal of any that violate the topological space properties.
+Instead, it is more accurate to represent these systems as hypergraphs, a higher dimensional analog of a graph.
+Given the success TDA has already found in the data science community, and the promise of using topology to make sense of complex data represented by point clouds, functions, or graphs, it seems natural to extend the theory of homology to complex hypergraph-structured data.
+However, as opposed to the case of point clouds, functions, or graphs, there is not one canonical way to derive an appropriate topological object if we wish to apply homology to hypergraphs.

+The network and data science communities have been moving in the direction of using hypergraphs as data models in recent years \cite{aksoy_hypernetwork_2020,juul2024hypergraph,sharma2020thesis,traversa2023robustness}.
+Similarly, many in the TDA community have recognized that hypergraphs can be studied from a topological perspective and have defined several homology theories for hypergraphs (which we describe in detail and cite in Section \ref{sec:homology}).
+However, it is apparent that no canonical solution exists.
+Or rather, the straightforward approach of building a simplicial complex by adding all subsets of every hyperedge captures only one of the many notions of ``shape'' or structure found in a hypergraph.